-Mayo Clinic Cancer Center is a National Cancer Institute (NCI)-designated cancer center with a national presence.
-Its three campuses give Mayo Clinic Cancer Center a broad geographic reach to serve diverse patient populations, and are home to outstanding, internationally recognized physicians and scientists.
+Mayo Clinic Cancer Center is a National Cancer Institute-designated comprehensive cancer center with a national presence.
+Its three campuses give Mayo Clinic Cancer Center a broad geographic reach to serve diverse patient populations and are home to outstanding, internationally recognized physicians and scientists.
 These individuals collaborate across the full spectrum of cancer research, from basic biology to treatment, seeking to find ways to lessen the burden of cancer on society.

-The Department of Radiation Oncology at Mayo Clinic Jacksonville is part of the nationwide Mayo Clinic organization.
+The Department of Radiation Oncology at Mayo Clinic's campus in Jacksonville, Florida, is part of the nationwide Mayo Clinic organization.
 Patients in Jacksonville receive the benefits of all Mayo Clinic programs that study and treat malignant diseases.

-The Department of Radiation Oncology at Mayo Clinic in Jacksonville is accredited by the American College of Radiology.
-More than 600 radiation therapy patients are treated here each year.
-The department has a state-of-the art facility with three Varian linear accelerators, a Nucletron HDR unit, a GE wide bore 16 slice CT simulator, and an Philips Pinnacle treatment planning system for EBRT (external beam radiation therapy) and Radionics planning system for SRS (stereotactic radiosurgery).
+The Department of Radiation Oncology is accredited by the American College of Radiology.
+More than 600 radiation therapy patients are treated each year.
+The department has a state-of-the-art facility with three Varian linear accelerators, a Nucletron HDR unit, a GE wide-bore 16-slice CT simulator, a Philips Pinnacle treatment planning system for external beam radiation therapy and Radionics planning system for stereotactic radiosurgery.

 The department offers the full spectrum of radiation therapy modalities, including:

 Multiple clinical trials are available for patients.
-The department actively participates in clinical trials from RTOG, NCCTG, and other groups.
+The department actively participates in clinical trials from the Radiation Therapy Oncology Group and other cooperative groups.

 In addition to caring for patients in their clinical practices, Department of Radiation Oncology faculty members at Mayo Clinic are committed to teaching and facilitating the growth of medical knowledge.